 Chekole Halfom, 43 year, lives in Alamata Woreda of Tigray Zone.
-A small scale farmer with 0.125 ha of land, and father of five, lost his entire sorghum crop during the drought of 2015.
+A small scale farmer and father of five, lost his entire sorghum crop during the drought of 2015.
 This caught him by surprise and he was forced to sell livestock he obtained during the USAID-funded Graduation with Resilience to Achieve Sustainable Development (GRAD) Program support.

 Chekole’s story is all too common in rural Ethiopia.
 Without access to timely weather information, small scale farmers are unable to plan and adapt to the effects of climate change, from severe drought to delayed rain, and even heavy rain and flooding, which can significantly affect their harvests and livelihoods.
-Households need to make appropriate livelihood decisions both in short and long-terms to become resilient in the face of climate uncertainty.
-While long-term decisions are the identification and selection of appropriate adaptation strategies in the face of changing climate, short-term decisions are based on reasonably accurate predictions of the next growing season.
+Households need to make appropriate livelihood decisions to become resilient in the face of climate uncertainty.
+While long-term decisions include the identification and selection of appropriate adaptation strategies in the face of climate change, short-term decisions are based on reasonably accurate predictions of the next growing season.

 The PSP forums prepare a set of recommendations of practical actions that can be easily communicated to Village Economic and Social Association (VESA) members.
 The project frontline staffs share climate advisories to VESAs so that members can jointly analyze and discuss the effects of climate change on their livelihoods.
 The VESA members make informed decisions about short term locally relevant risk management strategies during every season which is part of the process to enhance their anticipatory capacity.